Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Method

 \subsection{Latent target decoding}

-In Section~\ref{sec:loss} we argued why the contrastive loss is prone to learn shortcut features, and in Section~\ref{sec:auto} we discussed why decoding a caption in the input space will not prevent shortcut features.
-In this section we introduce \acfi{LTD}. \ac{LTD} decodes the semantics of the input caption in a latent space to reduce shortcut features, which can be used in combination with a contrastive loss. \ac{LTD} addresses the issues of decoding the caption in the input space.
-See Fig.~\ref{fig:method} for a high-level overview of \ac{LTD}.
+In Section~\ref{sec:loss} we argued why the contrastive InfoNCE loss is prone to predictive feature suppression, and in Section~\ref{sec:auto} we discussed why decoding a caption in the input space will not prevent predictive feature suppression.
+In this section, we introduce \acfi{LTD}. \ac{LTD} decodes the semantics of the input caption in a latent space of a general-purpose sentence encoder to reduce predictive feature suppression, which can be used in combination with a contrastive loss. \ac{LTD} addresses the issues of decoding the caption in the input space.
+See Figure~\ref{fig:method} for a high-level overview of \ac{LTD} for \ac{ICR}.

-For each caption $\vect{x}_{\mathcal{C}j}^{i}$ in the training dataset we generate $\vect{y}_{\mathcal{C}j}^{i}$: a \emph{latent target representation}. $\vect{y}_{\mathcal{C}j}^{i}$ is a dense vector representation and we assume that this vector contains all the (semantic) information of the caption, captured by a general purpose language encoder.
+For each caption $\vect{x}_{\mathcal{C}j}^{i}$ in the training dataset we generate $\vect{y}_{\mathcal{C}j}^{i}$, a \emph{latent target representation}.
+The vector $\vect{y}_{\mathcal{C}j}^{i}$ is a dense vector representation.
+We assume that this vector contains all the (semantic) information of the caption, captured by a general-purpose language encoder.
 We use our decoding network $h_{\omega}$ to decode $\vect{y}_{\mathcal{C}j}^{i}$ instead of the input caption.
-By reconstructing a vector representation instead of the original input sequence, the reconstruction is not conditioned on the already predicted sequence of tokens.
+By reconstructing a vector representation of the caption instead of the original input sequence, the reconstruction is not conditioned on the already predicted sequence of tokens.
 The latent target decoder assumes conditional independence of each feature in the latent target.
 Therefore, the decoder cannot rely on conditional (language model) patterns in the data to reconstruct the input semantics.
-This implies that we force the decoder to rely completely on $\vect{z}_{\mathcal{C}j}^{i}$ to decode the latent target representation.
+This implies that we force the decoder to rely completely on $\vect{z}_{\mathcal{C}j}^{i}$ to decode the latent target representation. \ac{LTD} reduces predictive feature suppression by reconstructing the latent target from the caption embedding.
+To combine \ac{LTD} with a contrastive loss, it is necessary to compute the similarity score between a \textit{global} representation of the entire caption and the image embedding. \ac{ICR} methods that compute the similarity score by using fragments of the caption and regions in the image cannot be combined with \ac{LTD} as introduced in this work.
+If there is no global representation of the caption, it is not possible enforce that all the semantic information from the target encoder will be distilled into the caption representation that is used for computing the similarity score.